Have you been thinking about using the cash envelope system, but don’t like the idea of having to carry cash all the time?

 At the end of the month, plug in the numbers of your total spending into your monthly budget.
 Take a moment to compare your actual spending with the amount you had budgeted.
 This can help you see which areas in your budget you did well and which areas you can make improvements.

-What to do with leftover money from your cash envelopes?
+What do you do with leftover money in cash envelopes?

 If you have money leftover in one of your variable spending categories at the end of the month, put it towards paying your highest-interest debt.
 If you don’t have debt, you can invest the money, put the money in your savings account, or carry it over to the next month.